Universality for two-dimensional critical cellular automata: Introduction

 For the $r$-neighbour model on $\Z_n^d$, with $d$ fixed and $n\to\infty$, a great deal is known about the critical probability.
 Up to a constant factor, the threshold was determined by Aizenman and Lebowitz~\cite{AL} for $r=2$, by Cerf and Cirillo~\cite{CerfCir} for $d=r=3$, and by Cerf and Manzo~\cite{CerfManzo} for all remaining $2\leq r\leq d$.
 The constant factor was later improved to a $1+o(1)$ factor by Holroyd~\cite{Hol} in the case $d=2$, by Balogh, Bollob\'as and Morris~\cite{BBM3D} for $d=3$, and by Balogh, Bollob\'as, Duminil-Copin and Morris~\cite{BBDCM} for all $d\geq 4$.
 The $r$-neighbour model has also attracted attention on lattices with the dimension $d$ tending to infinity (for example the hypercube)~\cite{BBMhigh,BBMmaj}, and on graphs other than lattices, including trees~\cite{BPP,BGHJP} and random graphs~\cite{BalPit,JLTV}.

 For lattice models other than the $r$-neighbour model, considerably less is known.
-Among the exceptions are two-dimensional symmetric, balanced\footnote{These terms are defined below.} threshold models, for which the critical probability was determined up to a constant factor by Gravner and Griffeath~\cite{GG99}, and asymptotically by Duminil-Copin and Holroyd~\cite{DCH}.
-Some results about the critical probabilities of a rather limited number of so-called unbalanced models are also known, which were proved by Mountford~\cite{MountDuarte}, van Enter and Hulshof~\cite{vEH}, Duminil-Copin and van Enter~\cite{DCvE}, all in two dimensions, and by van Enter and Fey~\cite{vEF} in three dimensions.
+Among the exceptions are two-dimensional balanced, symmetric threshold models with star-neighbourhoods\footnote{These terms are defined below.}, for which the critical probability was determined up to a constant factor by Gravner and Griffeath~\cite{GG99}, and asymptotically by Duminil-Copin and Holroyd~\cite{DCH}.
+Some results about the critical probabilities of a rather limited number of so-called unbalanced models are also known; these were proved by Mountford~\cite{MountDuarte}, the authors of the present paper~\cite{BDMSDuarte}, van Enter and Hulshof~\cite{vEH}, Duminil-Copin and van Enter~\cite{DCvE}, all in two dimensions, and by van Enter and Fey~\cite{vEF} and Blanquicett~\cite{B19} in three dimensions.

 For the remainder of the paper, with the exception of a brief discussion of higher dimensions in Section~\ref{se:highd}, we restrict our attention to the case $d=2$.
 As we shall see shortly, one of the key properties of the $\U$-bootstrap process is that its rough global behaviour depends only on the action of the process on discrete half-planes.
 In order to make this statement precise, let us introduce a little notation.
 For each $u \in S^1$, let $\H_u := \{x \in \Z^2 : \< x,u \> < 0 \}$ be the discrete half-plane whose boundary is perpendicular to $u$.
 We say that $u$ is a \emph{stable direction} if $[\H_u] = \H_u$ and we denote by $\stab = \stab(\U) \subset S^1$ the collection of stable directions.
+Note that a direction $u \in S^1$ is unstable if and only if there exists a rule $X \in \U$ such that $X \subset \H_u$.

 The following classification of two-dimensional update families was proposed by Bollob\'as, Smith and Uzzell~\cite{BSUgen}.

 \begin{definition} An update family $\U$ is: \begin{itemize} \item \emph{subcritical} if every semicircle in $S^1$ has infinite intersection with $\stab$; \item \emph{critical} if there exists a semicircle in $S^1$ that has finite intersection with $\stab$, and if every open semicircle in $S^1$ has non-empty intersection with $\stab$; \item \emph{supercritical} if there exists an open semicircle in $S^1$ that is disjoint from $\stab$. \end{itemize} \end{definition}